PACRian/SimulinkRunner/README.md

 `SimulinkRunner` is an automation tool designed to streamline the process of running and managing Simulink models.
 This provides a simple API to simulate the model multiple times for further recording and testing, helpful for control system design and analysis.

 ## Prerequisite
-To enable this library, the [Matlab engine for Python](https://github.com/mathworks/matlab-engine-for-python) should be manually installed on your PC, according to your MATLAB version.
+To enable this library, the [Matlab engine for Python](https://github.com/mathworks/matlab-engine-for-python) should be manually installed on your PC, according to your MATLAB version, a simple installation tutorial can be found [here](https://github.com/PACRian/SimulinkRunner/blob/master/py_matlab_com.md).

 ## Installation
 The package can be installed via `pip`